Connecting your speakers to an amp

 New speaker wires from the amp connect to the speaker wires in the stereo adapter harness

-Crutchfield carries a small selection of highly conductive, pure copper speaker wire, available by the foot, that will work well for sending the amp's output signal to the factory speaker wires.
+Crutchfield offers a 12-foot and a 20-foot 9-conductor cable that helps simplify running 8 speaker wires plus a remote turn-on lead from your amplifier to the rear of your receiver.
+We also carry a small selection of highly conductive, pure copper speaker wire, available by the foot, that will also work well for sending the amp's output signal to the factory speaker wires.

 A multi-pack of Posi-Products Car Stereo Connectors could come in handy here, so you can make all the speaker connections without having to solder anything.

 High power amps need bigger wires

 For amplifiers with over 75 watts RMS of output per channel, it may be better to go ahead and run new 14- or 16-gauge speaker wires directly from the amp to each speaker.